2008 WTA Tour Championships – Singles

 Venus Williams defeated Vera Zvonareva in the final, 6–7^{(5–7)}, 6–0, 6–2 to win the singles tennis title at the 2008 WTA Tour Championships.
 It was her first Tour Finals title.

-Venus became the third player in the Open Era after Steffi Graf and her sister Serena Williams to defeat the top-three ranked players at the same event; defeating world No. 2 Dinara Safina and No. 3 Serena in the respective round robin matches and No. 1 Jelena Janković in the semifinals.
+Williams was the third player in the Open Era (after Steffi Graf and her sister Serena Williams) to defeat the top-three ranked players at the same event: defeating world No. 2 Dinara Safina and No. 3 Serena in the round-robin stage, and No. 1 Jelena Janković in the semifinals.

-Safina and Agnieszka Radwańska (as an alternate who replaced Ivanovic) made their debuts in the tournament.

 Justine Henin was the two-time reigning champion, but retired from the sport in May 2008.

+Safina and Agnieszka Radwańska (as an alternate) made their tournament debuts.